pereznetworks/WeatherX/README.md

       - a: returning forecast data
       - b: returning location data
       - c: security protocols in place

-# To Do:
-  - 1: get ready for production build and deployment to hosting

 # My Captsone Project:  WeatherX : A Weather forecast service